-The Uniform Bar Exam has officially been adopted by 25 states and the District of Columbia.
-Even New York, the second largest bar exam jurisdiction, has officially adopted the UBE with its first administration in July 2016.
+With the addition of Texas in 2021, The Uniform Bar Exam has officially been adopted by 38 states and the District of Columbia.

-Given the prevalence of the Uniform Bar Exam nationwide, and the likelihood that more and more states will adopt it, we thought we should take closer look at this exam.
+Given the prevalence of the Uniform Bar Exam nationwide and the likelihood that even more states will continue to adopt it, we thought we should take a closer look at this exam.

-As the name implies, the UBE is uniformly administered, graded and scored by states that have adopted the UBE.
+As the name implies, the UBE is uniformly administered, graded, and scored by states that have adopted the UBE.
 Some jurisdictions require an additional, state-specific exam in addition to the UBE components listed above.

 - District of Columbia

 - New Hampshire

 - New Jersey

 - New York

 - North Carolina